 One of the main benefits of this type of management is saving money.
 Hiring a professional property manager will cost you a moderate sum, so managing your property by yourself can get you some savings.

 Doing it yourself also gives you complete control of your property, and you can customize the process to meet your preferences.
-Also, this gives landlords authority over every aspect of their rental property; you can make decisions about who you want to rent the property to, how much to charge for rent, and how you want maintenance and repairs to be handled.
+According to these Tampa property managers, this also gives landlords authority over every aspect of their rental property; you can make decisions about who you want to rent the property to, how much to charge for rent, and how you want maintenance and repairs to be handled.